-Tristan Da Cunha is located about 1,750 miles away from South Africa, and 1,500 miles away from the nearest land mass (Saint Helena).
+Tristan da Cunha is located about 1,750 miles away from South Africa, and 1,500 miles away from the nearest land mass (Saint Helena).
 This means it is the remotest group of islands in the world.
-It is a British overseas terrority and governed primarily by Saint Helena.
+It is a British overseas territory and governed primarily by Saint Helena.

 The island’s population is just 275, and no new residents are allowed to settle on the island – hence this population number isn’t increasing or decreasing by much.
-The only religion is Chrisianity, mainly Anglicanism and Roman Catholicism.
-Due to the small population, marriages between distant relatives (e.g. second cousins) has inevitably occured – resulting in some minor health issues including asthma and glaucoma.
+The only religion is Christianity, mainly Anglicanism and Roman Catholicism.
+Due to the small population, marriages between relatives (e.g. second cousins) has inevitably occurred – resulting in some minor health issues including asthma and glaucoma.
 The islanders are comprised of 80 families, with just 7 surnames: Glass, Green, Hagan, Lavarello, Repetto, Rogers and Swain.

 As previously mentioned, the islands are volcanic – it is thought that they were originally formed by a volcanic eruption on the Tristan hotspot.
-Plantlife is mainly made up of species found on South American and African terrain, although certain species are shared with New Zealand (in the case of the Nertera depressa species).
+Plant life is mainly made up of species found on South American and African terrain, although certain species are shared with New Zealand (in the case of the Nertera depressa, a plant with inedible berries).